Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Framework

-Similarly to the Knockoffs framework \citep{barber-candes2015,candes2017panninggoldmodelxknockoffs}, we want to avoid making strong assumptions about the relationship between inputs and outputs, as it can be complex.
+Similarly to the Model-X framework \citep{barber-candes2015,candes2017panninggoldmodelxknockoffs}, we want to avoid making strong assumptions about the relationship between inputs and outputs, as it can be complex.
 However, we assume that the relationship among the input covariates is simple, typically because they originate from the same generative process (e.g. a measurement device).
-For this reason, it can be much more efficient and accurate to study the relationship between the $j$-th covariate, $X^j$, given the rest, $X^{-j}$, rather than directly regressing $y$ on $X^{-j}$.
+Then, it can be much more efficient and accurate to study the relationship between the $j$-th covariate, $X^j$, given the rest, $X^{-j}$, rather than directly regressing $y$ on $X^{-j}$.
 This approach is also advantageous in settings where labeling data is expensive, as there are typically more available samples for the input pair $(X^{-j}, X^j)$ than for the pair $(X^{-j}, y)$.
-However, empirical robustness to this assumption is demonstrated in \cite{paillard2025measuringvariableimportanceheterogeneous}.
+However, CPI’s empirical robustness to this assumption is shown in \cite{paillard2025measuringvariableimportanceheterogeneous}.